Boar (film)

-Boar is a 2016 Australian horror film written and directed by Chris Sun about a young family that find themselves in the Australian countryside, being hunted by a giant, bloodthirsty wild boar.
+Boar is a 2017 Australian horror film written and directed by Chris Sun about a young family that find themselves in the Australian countryside, being hunted by a giant, bloodthirsty wild boar.
 The film stars Nathan Jones, John Jarratt, Christie-Lee Britten, and Melissa Tkautz, with special appearances by Chris Haywood and Steve Bisley.

 Plot

 A couple is driving along a road in the Outback of Australia when they stop after nearly hitting a rabbit.
 As they recover from the shock, they notice a feral pig stampede before a massive man-eating boar as big as a rhinoceros slams into their truck, killing them.

 Later, a family consisting of father Bruce, his wife Debbie, their son Bart and daughter Ella, are taking a road trip with Ella's boyfriend Robert to see their uncle, Bernie, who owns a farm just outside the town.
-Later that night, a nearby farmer goes looking for his missing dog and stumbles upon the giant boar, which kills and eats both him and the dog after breaking through their barb-wire fence.
-The following night, the boar also attacks and kills campers Ryan and his lover Hanna, devouring the latter alive.
+Later that night, a nearby farmer goes looking for his missing dog and stumbles upon the giant boar, which kills and eats both him and the dog after breaking through their barbed-wire fence.
+The following night, the boar also attacks and kills campers Ryan and his lover Hanna, viciously mauling the latter.
 Ken, father to the local pub owner, Sasha, is out camping with his friend Blue when he sees the boar raiding the camp, after which they find the mutilated remains of the two campers upon scaring it off with a gunshot.
 When Ken sends Blue back to their truck for more ammunition upon finding they're out of bullets, the boar ambushes Blue and kills him.
 As Ken searches for the other two campers, Matt and Sherry, the boar attacks them, leaving Sherry brutally gored and killing Matt.
 After finding Sherry, Ken lures the boar away, only to find Sherry dead from her wounds, and the boar returns to kill him as well.